vuestorefront/storefront-ui/packages/vue/docs/contributing/coding-guidelines.md

 ## Deprecation guidelines

 StorefrontUI cares about providing new features and keeping up-to-date with new best practices.
-Sometimes, it can be necessary to make some changes in APIs or prepare new features to stay current.
-To make this process easier for everyone, we deprecate APIs and features for a period before actual removal, by adding proper info about deprecation in the next major version.
+Sometimes it can become necessary to make changes to APIs or to prepare new features in order to stay current.
+To make this process easier for everyone, we deprecate APIs and features for a period of time before the actual removal by adding proper information about deprecations in the next major version.

 **In result:**
 - we don't remove implemented features before next major version